nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_bundle.rst

 Let’s create a single AppBundle that will contain our all logic.
 This bundle will be used with other receipts from this cookbook so it’s worth to do it and stick with the convention.
 It will help you to understand the basics.

-First of all, create a new directory in the src ``AppBundle`` and then create class named AppBundle
+First of all, create a new directory in the src ``AppBundle`` and then create a class named AppBundle

 .. code-block:: php